 Of course national and multi-national companies can have thousands of third party vendors and managing risk from all of them is impossible, but here are some quick and helpful tips for monitoring third party risk:

 - Identify your most critical third party vendors and points of contact on their security teams

 - Develop third party or vendor risk management policies and procedures and agree upon them with third parties before doing business with them

 - Require third parties to disclose information about their security practices

 - Conduct annual or semi-annual security (cyber and physical) audits of vendors

 - Make third party risk management a core component of the Mergers & Acquisitions processes

-- Continuously monitor third party public IP space and correlate with all sourced threat intelligence to identify risks
+- Continuously monitor third party public IP space and correlate with all sourced Threat Intelligence: Evidence-based knowledge about an existing hazard designed to help organizations make inform decisions regarding their response to the threat. to identify risks

 - Collaborate with industry partners through ISACs (Information Sharing and Analysis Centers) to identify common links in the supply chain and support those links

 - Have a chat with LookingGlass experts to learn how our product portfolio can minimize risk from third parties by contacting us here.